WitheredFOT/AppleToAndroidSwitch/README.md

      A: No. I can just spend the remainder and then use Google pay, Android pay, then I can use my banking app for other stuff, and lastly Crypto apps also let me pay using these.

     "Android gets viruses, right?
 Are you sure it’s safe?"
-     A: Androids get viruses because there's a tradeoff between privacy + freedom and security.
+     A: Apple gets viruses too.
+Many people aren't interested in checking out exploits and such in Apple, though, and Apple wants to either keep people in the dark (to make more money) or to not freak Apple users out.

     "iPhones get updates for years—will your Android phone even stay updated?"
      A: An Android phone can and will stay updated for longer than an iPhone will sustainably and quickly update.
-I can use custom OSes like GrapheneOS, CalyxOS, or LineageOS.
+Laws in Europe have been passed that a phone must provide updates for at least 5 years after the phone has been released, and similar laws are being looked at in other places like California.

     "What if your Android phone gets hacked?
 Apple is more secure!"
-     A: Androids usually get hacked since code is publicly available, meaning attackers can see all the code for the OS.
+     A: Androids usually get hacked since code is publicly available, meaning attackers can see all the code for the Operating System.
 Apple's is closed-source, meaning attackers can't see and must use the Scientific Method to find exploits in Apple.
 Only God and Apple know how secure Apple's OSes really are.

     "All your friends have iPhones—won’t you feel left out with green bubbles?"
      A: I won't have Green Bubbles as a problem using BlueBubbles.